Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 !!! danger "Using mousetrap from within the REPL"
     As of version `v0.1.0`, **interactive use of mousetrap is discouraged**.

     `main` will stall, meaning as long as the application from our `main.jl` is running, the REPL will "hang".
 When the application exits, `main` will exit, restoring the interactivity of the REPL.

-    One compromise that will keep startup-time to a minimum is to open the REPL in the same directory as our `main.jl`, then execute:

-    ```julia
-    using mousetrap
-    include("main.jl")
-    ```

-    This way, `include` will stall because it called `main` inside `main.jl`.
-Once the app exits, the `include` call will exit.
-We can then call `include` again to restart our app.
-With this technique, the mousetrap back-end will stay initialized and the mousetrap Julia module will stay in memory between runs, making startup time very fast.

-    This technique should only be used during development, when distributing the app to users, we should always prefer starting the `main.jl` using a script that executes `julia main.jl`.

 ---